nephantes/dolphin-ui/docs/excelimport.rst

 * *characteristics: tag:* Biosource characteristic.

 Please note that Sample name must be present and the Lane name and Protocol name must match one provided in their respected tabs.

+**DIRS:**

+Short for directories, this tab indicated all the of directories in which your fastq data are stored.

+There can be multiple entries on this tab.

+Directory information includes:

+* *Directory ID:**

+* *Fastq directory:* Location within the cluster/host machine where the fastq files for this submission are stored.

+* *Backup directory:* Location in which backups for the results should be stored within the cluster/host machine.

+* *Amazon bucket:* Amazon bucket link for amazon backup storage.

 **FILES:**